 Camp 512 — Kids get to explore Austin through adventure and fun at this week-long day camp for grades K – 8.
 Campers get to learn about Austin’s rich history, cultural diversity, and plethora of natural wonders with exciting field trips every day!
-Camps are held June 11 – July 27 with a variety of themes such as Secret Agents of Austin, Mad About Music, Animal Science and more.
+Camps are held June 10 – August 2 with a variety of themes such as ATX Foodies, Wet and Wild, Brushes and Beats, and more.
 Read our feature story on Camp 512.

 Build rockets, robots and video games.
 Learn the basics of programming, engineering.
 Tinker and create.
 Learn about ocean exploration, space, chemistry, and more…

 Thinkery – Perfect for Pre-K–5th grade campers, Thinkery Camps spark curiosity and inspire creative learning through hands-on fun and discovery.
 Kids can build a robot circus or explore the creative side of coding.
 Or choose from a variety of other innovative camp themes to challenge and inspire kids.
-Read about this year’s five new camp locations.
+Read on about all of the 2019 camp themes and this year’s four locations.

 From basketball to cheerleading, bmx biking, surfing, martial arts, parkour, indoor rock climbing, gymnastics and much more — there are plenty of camps to keep the kids active all summer long.